9001/copyparty/README.md

 * set `--rproxy 0` if your copyparty is directly facing the internet (not through a reverse-proxy)
   * cors doesn't work right otherwise
+* if you allow anonymous uploads or otherwise don't trust the contents of a volume, you can prevent XSS with volflag `nohtml`

 safety profiles: